Vandenberg Launch Facility 9

-Vandenberg Space Force Base Launch Facility 09 (LC-09) is a US Air Force Intercontinental ballistic missile launch facility on Vandenberg SFB, California, USA.
+Vandenberg Space Force Base Launch Facility 09 (LF-09) is a US Air Force Intercontinental ballistic missile launch facility on Vandenberg SFB, California, USA.
 It is a launch site for the land-based Minuteman missile series.

+The site was a test and training made operational on January 15, 1964 and in use until at least 1996.
+It operated with Minuteman I and Minuteman III missiles.